rober12345/k-nearest-neighbors-project-tutorial/README.md

 1. Create a new repository based on [machine learning project](https://github.com/4GeeksAcademy/machine-learning-python-template/generate) by [clicking here](https://github.com/4GeeksAcademy/machine-learning-python-template).
 2. Open the recently created repostiroy on Gitpod by using the [Gitpod button extension](https://www.gitpod.io/docs/browser-extension/).
-3. Once Gitpod VSCode has finished opening you start your project following the Instructions below.
+3. Once Gitpod VSCode has finished opening, you start your project following the Instructions below.

 ## 🚛 How to deliver this project